OPM/ResInsight-UserDocumentation/content/scripting/_index.md

 ## Python Interface
 ResInsight offers a [Python Interface] ({{< ref "pythonrips.md" >}})
 which allows you to interact with a running ResInsight instance from a Python script.
 This allows using the powerful Python language, numerical libraries, and other support modules in conjunction with ResInsight.
+The Python client package is compatible with **Python 3**.

 For examples on how to use Python, see [Examples]({{< ref "pythonexamples.md" >}})